How to Stay Healthy While Traveling… Naturally!

 There is a class of herbs called adaptogens based on their ability to help the body adapt to stress–both physical and mental.
 Studies have shown adaptogens (such as Ashwaganda, Rhodiola, Holy Basil [Tulsi], Schizandra, among others) help protect the body from the effects of stress, particularly fatigue.

 Unlike a substance like L-theanine, which takes effect in half an hour, this isn’t a quick-fix.
+These are supplements you may wish to start 1-2 months before your travels in order to set a calm stage.
 However, adaptogens are well worth incorporating into your daily life!
-I think this is a good blend to start with a month before your travels and to continue to take on your journey.
+I think this is a good blend to start with a month or two before your travels and to continue to take on your journey.

 Sleep can be a tricky thing for some people while traveling, between jet lag, sleeping in a strange bed, new routines, and general excitement about your trip.
 Certainly, everything listed in the mood section above will also help with sleep, so take the time to review that section.
 However, here are a couple more ideas for you.